JYLN/TheEditorBot/readme.md

 # The Editor
 This is a small Discord bot created for a specific server.
+Currently, its only function is to allow members without administrator permissions to actively change the color of their username by creating a custom role with selected color.

 ## Changelog: v1.0
 ### Events